QUESTIONS AND GAMES FOR CHILDREN

 Some children have the fantasy of lots of little people living in our bodies, running around passing messages to each other, and generally organising everything.

-Then i'd like to ask children if these little people can see, hear, smell and taste.
+But i'd like to ask children who know it, if these little people can hear, smell and taste.

 Back to Chapter Seven : Creative Dozing